Updated July 14, 2023

 - Validity Period: Every Currency option has a limited validity period, which means it comes with an expiration date, and the holder has to exercise the option on or before the validity period.

-- Specific Price: The currency option has to be exercised at a specific price which is also called a Strike price.
+- Specific Price: The currency option has to be exercised at a specific price called a Strike price.
 It is the price at which the owner of the option can buy or sell the underlying security under the contract of the option till the validity of the currency option.

 How to Trade in Currency Options?

 Currency options are also traded through the broker.
-Therefore, if the trader wants to enter into a currency option for the purchase or sale of foreign currencies, it has to approach to the broker, who will charge the brokerage for entering into the contract on behalf of the trader.
+Therefore, if the trader wants to enter into a currency option for the purchase or sale of foreign currencies, it has to approach the broker, who will charge the brokerage for entering into the contract on behalf of the trader.